 In the early days of the COVID-19 pandemic, the scramble for urgent medical supplies was desperate.
 Supply chains were frozen, the future was uncertain and hospitals were running low on personal protective equipment.

-It was a perfect time for rapid prototyping, ingenuity and local problem-solvers to shine.
+It was a perfect time for rapid online laser cutting, ingenuity and local problem-solvers to shine.
 And shine they did.

 Help Needed During a Pandemic

 In March, Renown Medical Center, the leading regional hospital system for Northern Nevada, needed more battery packs for respirators — vital equipment that protected doctors and nurses from COVID infection.
 But ordering more in a country paralyzed by a pandemic was out of the question.

 So medical officials asked the University of Nevada, Reno for help.
 Soon they were connected with Michael Gillette, the founder of Nevada Jumpstarter, a rapid prototyping outfit that operates out of the University’s Innevation Center.

 Gillette immediately agreed to build the respirator battery packs from scratch himself pro-bono.
 He just needed to figure a few things out.